pfgithub/threadclient/README.md

 - first I want to:
   - change arrays to be objects with symbol keys utilizing js object property order
   - search for regex `array_item|array_symbol` and fix all of those locations
+  - oh I have to enable typescript strict mode this is unusable